linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Creditor control rights and firm investment policy.md

 yet-to-be-imposed limit are not asymmetrically skewed downward.
 To the contrary, there appear to be more deviations above the yet-to-be-imposed limit.
 This evidence supports the idea that we see fewer deviations above the limit in the year after it is imposed because the restriction is binding, and not because deviations from planned expenditures tend to be negative.

-# 7. Impact of restrictions on firm performance
+## 7. Impact of Restrictions on Firm Performance

 In this section, we explore the value and performance implications of restrictions on capital expenditures in private credit agreements.
 Theoretical research does not provide a clear hypothesis on whether creditor-imposed restrictions promote or distort efficient investment.
 For example, in Jensen and Meckling (1976), investment restrictions might reduce value-improving investments by preventing risky but positive net present value projects.
 However, they may also prevent risky negative NPV projects that would otherwise benefit equity-holders, given their convex payoff function.
 Alternatively, by